|

 for the Prevention of Falls in Older Adults (printer-friendly) - Medscape,

-reducing falls in older adults and should probably be incorporated into the
+effective strategy for reducing falls in older adults and should probably be

-inadequate dosing, vitamin D is inexpensive and well tolerated; a slight
+possibly because of inadequate dosing, vitamin D is inexpensive and well

-reduction in falls with vitamin D supplementation might lead to a significant
+tolerated; a slight reduction in falls with vitamin D supplementation might lead

-decrease in the costs associated with fall morbidity and mortality" - See
+to a significant decrease in the costs associated with fall morbidity and

 -